Hemifacial Spasm - What it is and Neurological Treatments Available in Singapore

 Treatment of hemifacial spasm

-Medication is not considered to be effective
+Medication is not considered to be effective.

-The oral medications used are baclofen, clonazepam, and carbamazepine.
+Hemifacial spasm is initially treated with oral medications or injection of botulinum toxin type A. The oral medications used are baclofen (Lioresal), clonazepam (Rivotril), and carbamazepine (Tegretol).
 Unfortunately, drugs very often do not work well in this condition and are not considered a main treatment.
+Many patients also find the side effects of medication outweigh any benefits.

-Injection is an effective treatment but needs to be regularly repeated
+Injection is an effective treatment but needs to be repeated regularly.

-Botulinum treatment (botox) involves injecting small amounts of the toxin into the affected muscles usually around the eye and face.
-This can be effective and the effect lasts between 3-6 months.
-The injections will need to be repeated.
+Botulinum treatment (Botox) involves injecting small amounts of the toxin into the affected muscles, usually around the eye and cheek.
+The injections "freeze" the facial muscles by blocking nerve signals.

-Microvascular decompression (MVD) is an effective treatment that is performed once
+Microvascular decompression (MVD) is an effective treatment that is performed once.

 By releasing the irritation on the nerve, the root cause of the problem is immediately relieved.
 MVD can permanently resolve hemifacial spasm in most patients.
-As this procedure is minimally invasive (keyhole surgery), the time to recovery is short.
-Additional advanced surgical techniques such as image guidance and intra-operative neuromonitoring further ensure safe and efficient surgery.
+Patients often experience relief immediately after surgery, while others will notice resolution over the following weeks as the nerve heals.

 Summary